Article ID: kb00360Last Modified: 14-Apr-2026

 To properly prepare a Proxmox VM for MS SQL or MS Exchange backup:

-1. Install and enable QEMU Guest Agent
+1. Install and enable the QEMU Guest Agent

 2. Configure application-consistent backup (VSS for Windows)

-4. Validate configuration and test backups
+4. Validate the configuration and test backups

 Prerequisites